Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

     === "Plug Values"
         The plug values from the Activation List array attribute are used to drive the level of activation at each vertex.

-        !!!
-Note
+        > [!NOTE]
-            - The values must be provided in the range 0 to 1, where 0.0 is no activation and 1.0 is maximum activation.
+        > - The values must be provided in the range 0 to 1, where 0.0 is no activation and 1.0 is maximum activation.
-            - The values outside of the valid range will be clamped.
+        > - The values outside of the valid range will be clamped.

     === "No Activation"
         Activations are not computed.
 This option is selected by default.